rfenzo/ProyectoRecomendadores/dataset/README.md

 This data set in intended for use in collaborative filtering and recommender systems research.
 The rating data has been divided into a training set, and a test set.
 The test set consists of the 54,000 ratings for randomly selected songs, while the test set consists of approximately 300,000 user-supplied ratings.
 Note that there is no test data for the the 10,000 non-survey participants, which are included for training purposes only.

 This dataset consists of four text files:
-1. ydata-ymusic-rating-study-v1_0-train.txt
+1. train.txt
-2. ydata-ymusic-rating-study-v1_0-test.txt
+2. test.txt
-3. ydata-ymusic-rating-study-v1_0-survey-questions.txt
+3. survey_questions.txt
-4. ydata-ymusic-rating-study-v1_0-survey-answers.txt
+4. survey_answers.txt

 The content of the files are as follows:

 =====================================================================

-1. "ydata-ymusic-rating-study-v1_0-train.txt": The training data file contains data for 15,400 users and 1000 songs.
+1. "train.txt": The training data file contains data for 15,400 users and 1000 songs.
 There is a total of approximately 300,000 ratings.
 Each user has at least 10 observed ratings.
 Each user has at most one observation for each song.
 The users are ordered by randomly assigned user id.
 The observations for each user are listed sequentially, and are ordered by randomly assigned song id.
 The first 5400 users are survey participants while the last 10,000 are the non-survey participants.
 The ratings values are on a scale from 1 to 5.
 The format of each row of each file is "user id<TAB>song id<TAB>rating".

 Snippet: